Entanglement and quantum tomography with top quarks at the LHC: Quantum Tomography

 \section{Quantum Tomography}

-In this section, we design an experimental protocol to implement the quantum tomography of the total quantum state of the $t\bar{t}$ pair, built on well-established techniques in the field.
+In this section, we design an experimental protocol to implement the quantum tomography of the total quantum state of the $t\bar{t}$ pair, built on well-established techniques.

-Due to the high mass of the top quark, the $t\bar{t}$ pair has a very short lifetime ($\sim 10^{-25} \textrm{s}$) and quickly decays.
-The spin information of the $t\bar{t}$ pair is then transferred to the decay products.
-Specifically, when both the top/antitop decay products contain an antilepton/lepton ($l^+l^-$) pair, the angular differential cross-section characterizing the process is given by \cite{Baumgart2013}
+Due to the large width of the top quark, $\Gamma_t\sim 1~\textrm{GeV}$, the $t\bar{t}$ pair has a very short lifetime and quickly decays, well before any other processes such as hadronisation or spin decorrelation could play a role.
+The spin information of the $t\bar{t}$ pair is then immediately transferred to the decay products.
+Specifically, when both the top/antitop decay products contain an antilepton/lepton ($l^+l^-$) pair, the angular differential cross section characterizing the process is given by~\cite{Baumgart2013}:

 where $\hat{\mathbf{q}}_{\pm}$ are the lepton (antilepton) directions in each one of the parent top (antitop) rest frames, and $\Omega_{\pm}$ the corresponding solid angles.
 The vectors $\mathbf{B}^{\pm}$ and the matrix $\mathbf{C}$ are precisely the top/antitop spin polarizations and the spin correlation matrix, respectively.